iCliniq Logo

 Hi doctor,

-I was diagnosed with polycystic ovary syndrome and am now prescribed to take pills for six months.
-My and partner are wondering if we should wait for six months to have sex or if it is okay to have sex even if I am on pills.
-What if I accidentally got pregnant and I am still taking the pills without me knowing that I am already pregnant?
+I was diagnosed with polycystic ovary syndrome (PCOS)/ polyendocrine metabolic ovarian syndrome (PMOS) and am now prescribed to take pills for six months.
+My partner and I are wondering if we should wait for six months to have sex or if it is okay to have sex even if I am on pills.
+What if I accidentally got pregnant and I am still taking the pills without knowing that I am already pregnant?
 Is it bad for the baby?
 We do not plan on getting a baby yet, so may I ask about the safest period to have sex?
 Please advise.

 Answered by Dr. Uzma Arqam